TheRealOne78/therealone78.ddns.net/software.md

 keywords: software, oawp, oawp-gui, therealone78's browser homepage, therealone78's high contrast firefox newtab page, ntfy resources usage plugin, pybattery, therealone78's calculator
 ---

-Over the past years I've made software that is quite useful, at least for me.
+Over the past years I've made some pieces of software that are useful for me, and hopefully for other people too.

-Even though I am really greateful that I've made this software reality, I am still not satisfied enough, so I decided to free my software and publish it to the world with the hope that it will be useful.
+Even though I am really happy that I've made this software reality, I was still not satisfied enough.
+Therefore, I decided to free my software and publish it to the whole world with the hope that it will be useful.

-A good majority of my software is licensed under the GNU GPL v3+ license, with a few exceptions where I've decided to license them with more permissive copyright rules, like the LGPL or the MIT license.
+I've licensed a good majority of my software under the GNU GPL v3+ license, with some exceptions where I've licensed them with more permissive copyright rules, like the LGPL or the MIT license.

 "_Software is like sex: It's better when it's free!_"<br>
 \- Linus Benedict Torvalds